Guide to sales tax returns in Louisiana

 • Zero returns: Louisiana requires any business with a sales tax permit to file a sales tax return on your due date, even if you don’t have any sales tax to report or pay.
 If you fail to file, Louisiana will levy a late filing penalty even if you don’t owe any sales tax.

 • Late returns: If a sales tax return is filed late, a delinquent penalty of 5% of the tax due for each 30 days, though not to exceed 25% of the net tax due, is imposed.
-Find more information about the state’s late filing policy on the state website.
+Find more information on the state’s late filing policy on the state website.

 How to file and remit sales tax in Louisiana